appium/java-client/ISSUE_TEMPLATE.md

 ## Environment

-* java client build version or git revision you use some shapshot:
+* java client build version or git revision if you use some shapshot:
-* Appium server version or git revision you use some shapshot:
+* Appium server version or git revision you is use some shapshot:
 * Desktop OS/version used to run Appium if necessary:
 * Node.js version (unless using Appium.app|exe) or Appium CLI or Appium.app|exe:
 * Mobile platform/version under test: